-The village hall land was registered (title SF543998) in 2008 - and the Old School Garden in 2009 (title SF552120) - by Flint, Bishop & Barnett in Ashbourne, who hold copies of various legal documents such as the land title deeds.
-The last alteration to the deeds followed the sale in 2014 of the strip of land adjoining the neighbouring property, when Flints advised records would be stored until May 2020.
+The village hall land was registered (title SF543998) in 2008 - and the Old School Garden in 2009 (title SF552120) - by Flint, Bishop & Barnett in Ashbourne (now Flint & Co), who hold copies of various legal documents such as the land title deeds.
+The last alteration to the deeds followed the sale in 2014 of the strip of land adjoining the neighbouring property, when Flints advised records would be stored only until May 2020.